anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 ---
 layout: post
-title:  "Implementing Neural Networks Step-by-Step from Scratch!"
+title:  "Understanding and Building Neural Networks: A Step-by-Step Guide from Scratch"
 date:   2023-08-24 14:22:31 +0200
 ---

-In this tutorial, we will learn two different methods to implement neural networks from scratch:
+In this tutorial, we will learn two different methods to implement neural networks from scratch using Python:
 - Extremely simple method: ***Finite difference***
 - Still a very simple method: ***Backpropagation***

+There are many tutorials about neural networks, but I bet this is the most intuitive one.
+We will not be calculating derivatives by hand like most of them are doing, and we will understand the core concept behind gradient descent algorithm by seeing how things work with the finite difference method, not just memorize it.

+The implementation will start very basic and we will build on top of it slowly so that you will understand every part of the process.

-In the end, we will have the code to teach neural networks about the AND and XOR gates.
+In the end, we will have the code to train neural networks to predict AND and XOR.
 If you don't know what they are, don't worry, they are super basic.
 You will understand it when we come to that part.
 But know that our implementation at the end will be able to learn much more complex structures than such binary gates.

-But let's start with understanding the very high-level concept behind neural networks.
+But let's start with understanding the high-level concept behind neural networks.
-They have the following high-level steps:
+They have the following steps:
 1. Create your network with trainable parameters
 2. Run your neural network and get your output, let's call it the prediction
 3. Based on this prediction and the value it should actually be, calculate the loss (test how bad the network is at predicting)
 4. Find the derivatives of the loss function for its parameters
 5. Update the parameters by subtracting their scaled derivatives

-6. Go to step 2 unless you are happy with the predictions of your neural network
+And repeat these steps until you are happy with the predictions of your neural network.

 These steps will look something like this in the code:
 {% highlight python %}
 model = NN()                           # 1

-while you_are_not_happy:               # 6
+while you_are_not_happy:
     prediction = model(x)              # 2
     loss = (prediction - y) ** 2       # 3
     loss.backward()                    # 4

     for p in model.parameters:
         p.value -= lr * p.grad         # 5

 {% endhighlight %}